-Polytechnic University of Catalonia is an international campus of excellence known for its energy efficient campus and high-end research.
+Polytechnic University of Catalonia is an international campus of excellence known for its energy-efficient campus and high-end research.
 Students can choose between 53 bachelor’s degrees, 119 master’s degrees (21 taught completely in English), and 59 doctoral degrees.
 They have exchange agreements in over 130 countries with nearly 2,500 students entering each year to pursue their science, technology, engineering, and mathematics studies (yes, you can study abroad with science related majors!)

-Suggested Study Abroad Programs in Barcelona
+Suggested study abroad programs in Barcelona

 Complutense University of Madrid

-Complutense University is one of six public universities in Madrid, and is known as the best and one of the biggest in all of Europe.
+Complutense University is one of six public universities in Madrid and is known as the best and one of the biggest in all of Europe.
 With over 77 course study subjects, you’re sure to find something that tickles your fancy in between siestas.
-Students from all over Europe, the USA, Middle East, Oceania, and Asia will be among the many classmates in your program at this Campus of International Excellence.
+Students from all over Europe, the USA, the Middle East, Oceania, and Asia will be among the many classmates in your program at this Campus of International Excellence.
 Besides the wide variety of classroom life, the university alone has over 12 cultural offerings and intramural sports.

 Autonomous University of Madrid

 Autonomous University of Madrid (or UAM for short) has a top rank as one of the cream of the crop universities in all of Spain and is known as one of the top 200 universities in the world.
 UAM proudly holds recognitions from prominent organizations like El Mundo, the Times Higher Education Supplement, and the Academic Ranking of World Universities.
 Like Barcelona Tech, UAM has an environmentally sustainable campus to share with over 30,000 and 1,000 international students.
-If it’s your first time studying in a Spanish speaking country, the UAM has an fantastic language and culture class with classes no more than 15 students to ensure individual attention.
+If it’s your first time studying in a Spanish-speaking country, the UAM has a fantastic language and culture class with classes of no more than 15 students to ensure individual attention.

-Suggested Study Abroad Programs in Madrid
+Suggested study abroad programs in Madrid

-Universities in Smaller Spanish Cities
+Universities in smaller Spanish cities